SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 *"The one you put on each morning so nopony sees who you really are?"*

-Pinkie drops the smile and looks away.
+Pinkie hangs her head in shame.

 "And what does it matter if I put it on every morning so that's what ponies see instead?"

 *"It's everything!
-All of it!"* Her reflection pleads with her. *"You're making everypony happy, but you yourself can barely make your true self smile!"*
+All of it!"* Her reflection pleads with her. *"You're making everypony happy except yourself!"*

 "So what?!
 If wearing a smile brings one to the faces of all my friends and all the ponies of Ponyville, why should I stop?"